aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/create-geometry-buffer/_index.md

 ---
-title: "How to Buffer Geometry Using Aspose.GIS for .NET"
+title: "Use Aspose.GIS for .NET to Buffer Geometry"
 linktitle: "How to Create Buffer Using Aspose.GIS for .NET"
 second_title: "Aspose.GIS .NET API"
 description: "Learn how to buffer geometry with Aspose.GIS for .NET and perform spatial analysis buffers, including installation, namespace imports, and containment checks."